avrice/french-vocabulary/README.md

 2. Open the plugin preferences tab under the Plugins section of Android Studio.
 3. Select the Flutter Plugin from the Marketplace to install it.
 4. Exit Android Studio.
-5. Double click on src.zip in the src folder to unzip its contents.
+5. Double-click on src.zip in the src folder to unzip its contents.
 6. Paste the resulting folder in the following directory: C:\Users\[Your Username]\AndroidStudioProjects
 7. Restart Android Studio.
 8. Go to the Tools section of Android Studio and open the AVD Manager.